Last updated on April 7th, 2022 at 11:40 pm

 “The introduction of e-bikes is going to expand the transit opportunities for the greater Milwaukee community, helping people of various abilities go further, faster, with less effort,” said executive director James Davies.

 Bublr plans to showcase the new e-bikes at a preview event May 19 at Indeed Brewing, which will include the opportunity for the public to test ride the bikes.
 The event will also be a fundraiser for the program, with 100% of the net proceeds from the taproom and curbside service that night donated to Bublr.
+Electric bikes are more expensive, but so many brands offer e-bike finance now as well as cycle to work scheme and other payment options.

 “Having safe and affordable transit options is one of our core beliefs,” said Jeff Gray, Milwaukee sales and market manager for Indeed Brewery.
 “We want all of our neighbors in Milwaukee to be able to explore the city, get to work, or run their errands with transportation that is good for the Earth and good for their health.”